delatech/moo-php/README.md

 > Oopse.

 If there are no tests, how do you know it's correct?
 > I don't.
-It probably isn't.

 So is this safe to use?
 > Probably.
+It relies on Weasel to do the heavy lifting, and that is tested.
+Plus Weasel is used internally without too
+> many horrible problems.